 North Parade, Grantham, Lincolnshire

 A building of four main phases which combine to form an attractive working church.
-Undoubtedly most important is the original 1833 building, but the 1960s work and 21st century furnishings are of merit also.
+Undoubtedly most important is the original 1833 building, but the 1960s work and recent furnishings are also of merit.
 With the presbytery the church is important to the townscape of North Parade.

 In 1830 Thomas Tempest (youngest son of Stephen Tempest of Broughton Hall near Skipton, a well known Catholic family in Yorkshire) purchased the site on North Parade and funded the building of a Catholic church for Grantham.
 The foundation stone was laid in 1831 and the inaugural Mass said in 1833.
-This first church was a simple classical building, perhaps unusually for the date, having an engaged tower and cupola.
-The church was linked (as it still is) to the red brick presbytery, probably the house built in 1829 by Samuel Hand, a Grantham Grocer.
+This first church was a simple classical building, unusually for the date, having an engaged tower and cupola (bells had only become legal in 1829).
+The church was (and still is) linked to the red brick presbytery, probably the house built in 1829 by Samuel Hand, a Grantham Grocer.
 A school was built in 1833 and rebuilt in 1859.
 The school was relocated to a more distant site in 1928.

 Evidence suggests that the altar originally faced east (the entrance end) but that this was reversed after refurbishment in 1884 and the addition of a western apse.
 The next major change came in 1964-5 when Gerard Goalen removed the north wall and extended in that direction, turning the focus of the church through ninety degrees with the altar on the north side.
 The old sanctuary became the baptistery.
 At the same time the entrance was moved to its present position and a ‘crying’ corridor introduced on the south side of the church, truncating the south windows.
 Finally in 2000 the outside of the church was cleaned and repaired, a new clock installed with a new patronal statue below, by Beauford Linley, and a more open glazed entrance introduced and the interior redecorated and sanctuary remodelled.